PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM: Abstract

 \section{Abstract}

 Layout generation is the keystone in achieving automated graphic design, requiring arranging the position and size of various multi-modal design elements in a visually pleasing and constraint-following manner.
 Previous approaches are either inefficient for large-scale applications or lack flexibility for varying design requirements.
 Our research introduces a unified framework for automated graphic layout generation, leveraging the multi-modal large language model (MLLM) to accommodate diverse design tasks.
 In contrast, our data-driven method employs structured text (JSON format) and visual instruction tuning to generate layouts under specific visual and textual constraints, including user-defined natural language specifications.
 We conducted extensive experiments and achieved state-of-the-art (SOTA) performance on public multi-modal layout generation benchmarks, demonstrating the effectiveness of our method.
 Moreover, recognizing existing datasets' limitations in capturing the complexity of real-world graphic designs, we propose two new datasets for much more challenging tasks (user-constrained generation and complicated poster), further validating our model's utility in real-life settings.
 Marking by its superior accessibility and adaptability, this approach further automates large-scale graphic design tasks.
-The code and datasets will be publicly available on \url{https://github.com/posterllava/PosterLLaVA}.
+Finally, we develop an automated text-to-poster system that generates editable SVG posters based on users' design intentions, bridging the gap between layout generation and real-world graphic design applications.
+This system integrates our proposed layout generation method as the core component, demonstrating its effectiveness in practical scenarios.
+The code and datasets are open-sourced on \url{https://github.com/posterllava/PosterLLaVA}.